xlwings/xlwings-server/docs/repo_setup.md

 # Git Repository Setup

+## Prerequisites

-You will need basic familiarity with Git and have Git installed.
+- You will need basic familiarity with Git and have Git installed.
+- This guide assumes that you have Python installed.

+## Setup

 1. Clone the xlwings Server repo.
-Replace `myproject` with the name of your project:
+Replace `myproject` with the desired name of your project:

    ::::{tab-set}
    :::{tab-item} HTTPS